KeithIMyers/chromiumos-docs/reporting_bugs.md

 Screenshots are extremely helpful when debugging UI-related issues.
-To capture a screenshot on a Chrome OS device, hold Ctrl and hit the Switch Window (a.k.a. `[ ]]]`) key.
+To capture a screenshot on a Chrome OS device, hold Ctrl and hit the Switch Window (a.k.a. `[ ]]]`) key (or F5 if you're using a non-Chrome-OS keyboard).
 The screenshot will be written to your Downloads folder if you're logged in or to `/tmp` (which can be accessed by browsing to `file:///tmp` after logging in) if captured at the login screen.
 To take a screenshot of a limited region of the screen, use Ctrl+Shift+Switch Window and drag a rectangle using the touchpad.

 ## Crash reports